norkator/noiser-extras/README.md

 # Noiser Extras

-This repository has currently one file which matters called `streams.json` which holds stream service group names and their corresponding stream addresses as array.
+This repository has currently one file which matters called `streams.json` which holds stream service group names, origin country and their corresponding stream addresses as array.
-This data is rendered at https://noiser.io website extra content area and Noiser Android application available
+This data is rendered at https://noiser.io website radio streams which are selectable trough map.
+Streams are also selectable from extra content area and from Noiser Android application, which is available at [Google Play](https://play.google.com/store/apps/details?id=com.nitramite.noiser).
-[Google Play](https://play.google.com/store/apps/details?id=com.nitramite.noiser).